 3.2.3.
 Start Grinding!

-According to experts, you can divide the floor into sections, but also start by smoothing the edges first.
-That’s a matter of preference, so find the way that you consider most fitting.
-If you from the perimeter inwards, making circular moves with your grinder might be the fastest way to smooth concrete.
+According to experts, you can divide the floor into sections and start by smoothing the edges first.
+That’s a matter of preference, so find the way you consider most fitting.
+If you move from the perimeter inwards, making circular moves with your grinder might be the fastest way to smooth Concrete.

 3.2.4.
 Deal with any Imperfections

 Once you finish the grinding process, it’s time to check the results of your work.
 Therefore, start checking the floor and try to find any imperfections.
-If you identify that there is an area where the results aren’t up to standards, grind that section again.
+If you identify an area where the results aren’t up to standards, grind that section again.

 However, before you do that, remove the dust shroud from the tool.
 That way, the grinder will have better contact with the floor.
 Finally, the only remaining thing is to mop or vacuum the floor to remove any dust residue.